SirYancy/computer-apps/book/ch6-databases/2_tutorial-data.md

 Importing the rest of the data
 ------------------------------

-To fill out the rest of the Albums table, we\'ll use another csv file.
+To fill out the rest of the Albums table, we'll use another csv file.
 The process will be similar to the other two tables

 1. Close the Albums table.
-It won\'t work if the table is open.
+It won't work if the table is open.
 2. Download the file:
     [albums.csv](res/albums.csv)
 3. In the **External Data** tab, select **New Data Source** and select